abinit/abinit/doc/tutorial/eph_intro.md

 At this point a question naturally arises: can we avoid the NSCF computation of $\kk$-points that are supposed to give negligible contribution to the final physical results?
-The answer is yes provided we are able to predict in some easy way and with reasonable accuracy the KS eigenvalues $\ee_\nk$ **without actually solving the KS equations**.
+The answer is yes provided we are able to predict in some easy way and with reasonable precision the KS eigenvalues $\ee_\nk$ **without actually solving the KS equations**.

 The aproach used in the EPH code is based on the star-function interpolation by Shankland-Koelling-Wood (SKW)